emetnatbelt/DragonflyStats_Coursera-ML/Week-03/LRquiznotes.md

 %-----------------------%

-CORRECT The one-vs-all technique allows you to use logistic regression for problems in which each y(i) comes from a fixed, discrete set of values.
+_** The one-vs-all technique allows you to use logistic regression for problems in which each y(i) comes from a fixed, discrete set of values.

 For logistic regression, sometimes gradient descent will converge to a local minimum (and fail to find the global minimum).
 This is the reason we prefer more advanced optimization algorithms such as fminunc (conjugate gradient/BFGS/L-BFGS/etc).

-CORRECT The cost function J(θ) for logistic regression trained with m≥1 examples is always greater than or equal to zero.
+_** The cost function J(θ) for logistic regression trained with m≥1 examples is always greater than or equal to zero.

 Since we train one classifier when there are two classes, we train two classifiers when there are three classes (and we do one-vs-all classification).